 Disciplining a three-year-old can be a challenge.
 Here are 5 effective ways to handle a threenager, no matter how strong-willed your child may be.

 His reply?
 “You’re not my friend!
 I’m not talking to you!”

 Welcome to the threenager stage: three-year-olds with the sass of a teenager.

 Three-year-olds are just as curious and test their boundaries like their “terrible twos” counterparts, but this time, they do it with attitude and stubbornness.
 I’m sure they’d roll their eyes if they could, just like a 13-year-old would.

 How to handle a threenager

 For a while there, I thought my twins just weren’t the “tantrum-y” type.
 Whereas I was dealing with weekly tantrums from their older brother at two-years-old, these guys seemed to coast right along.
 Then they turned three, and I wondered if they’d just been saving it all up for now.

 Thankfully, I dug around for ways to handle a threenager, many of them rooted in positive parenting and the understanding that this is all normal.
 Below are a few of the tips I learned and recommend:

 1. Give your child independence

 Rather than feeling stifled, your three-year-old will appreciate the room to explore.
 Give her autonomy to do things on her own without hovering.
 With a threenager’s independence comes the need to step back and allow it to happen.

 This can be especially tough when she takes forever to put on her shoes or spills the basket of blueberries all over the floor.
 Still, this is when you need to draw patience and reassure yourself that mistakes and messes are all part of the learning process.

-Label her emotions now that she’s more verbal
+2. Label your child’s emotions now that she’s more verbal